 Mindil Beach Markets’ ability to adapt their sound has allowed them to play with acts ranging from Nazareth to Bedouin Soundclash to Del the Funky Homosapien.
 Though their music is laced with elements of funk, hip-hop and reggae, at the heart of this heterogeneity is a true passion for rock and roll.

 The band toured the album independently from Vancouver to San Diego, playing 19 shows and handing out 10,000 free copies along the way.
 The accompanying live show drew the attention of festival organizers across the province.
-To date, Mindil Beach has rocked crowds at festivals like Rifflandia, Live at Squamish, The Big Time Out, Victoria Ska Fest and Tall Tree Festival to name a few.
+To date, Mindil Beach has rocked crowds at festivals like Rifflandia, Live at Squamish, Keloha Music & Arts Festival, The Big Time Out, Victoria Ska Fest and Tall Tree Festival to name a few.

-On their latest record, ‘It Might Take Long,’ scheduled for release March 5th, 2013, MBM have both refined and beefed up their sound.
+On their latest record, ‘It Might Take Long,’ MBM have both refined and beefed up their sound.
 Keyboardist and rapper, Rod Campbell, described the album as, “less reggae, more rock.
 We’re really starting to nail down our sound and figure out who we are as a band.
 However, fans of our diversity will not be disappointed.”
 The album was produced and engineered by Sean McLean Carrie (Half Moon Run, Blank Cinema), mixed by Alex ‘Condor’ Aligizakis (Hail the Villain, Bend Sinister, Rude City Riot), and mastered by Brock McFarlane (Winston Hauschild, We are the City).
-MBM have booked a cross-Canada tour to coincide with the album’s release in March.
-The record’s first single, ‘Smoking Gun,’ hit airwaves January 16th, 2013.
+MBM continue to tour the album across Canada.

 The band’s passion for music goes hand in hand with their passion for the environment.
-In 2011, the boys founded The Jellyfish Project, an environmental initiative targeted at BC high school students to spark conversation about ocean sustainability.
-The Jellyfish Project consists of a live performance by the band followed by a presentation on the declining health of our world’s oceans.
-Topics include overfishing, marine plastics and sustainable solutions.
-The Vancouver Aquarium, Youth for Environmental Stewardship Society (YesBC), and dozens of high schools in western Canada have shown support for the Jellyfish Project, which was presented to more than 10 BC high schools in 2011/2012.
-Members Daniel Kingsbury and Rod Campbell recently travelled to San Francisco for a training session with former Vice President and Nobel Laureate, Al Gore.
-Since attending, they’ve added a section on climate change to their presentation.
+In 2011, the boys founded The Jellyfish Project, an environmental initiative focused on generating awareness among youth about the declining health of our world’s oceans and our environment at large.
+Through the power of music and live performance, students are engaged into the environmental conversation and are given information on how to become active participants in the sustainability movement.
+The Jellyfish Project consists of a live performance by the band followed by a dynamic slideshow presentation covering topics like overfishing, plastic pollution, climate change and sustainable solutions.
+The Vancouver Aquarium, Youth for Environmental Stewardship Society (YesBC), and dozens of schools across the country have shown support for the Jellyfish Project, which has now been presented at more than 40 Canadian high schools and middle schools to more than 13,000 students.
+Members Daniel Kingsbury and Rod Campbell are trained presenters with Al Gore’s Climate Reality Project.